Katy Neas

 Career highlights

-- Senior Vice President of Public Affairs, American Physical Therapy Association
+- Former Senior Vice President of Public Affairs, American Physical Therapy Association

-- 23 years at Easterseals, including as Senior Vice President of Government Relations
+- Spent 23 years at the Easterseals national office, including leading government relations as Senior Vice President

-- Associate Director, Association of University Centers on Disabilities
+- Former Associate Director, Association of University Centers on Disabilities

-- Worked with Senator Tom Harkin and the U.S. Senate Subcommittee on Disability Policy on the ADA and IDEA
+- Former Legislative Assistant to Senator Tom Harkin and the U.S. Senate Subcommittee on Disability Policy, working on the ADA and IDEA

 - Past Chair, Consortium for Constituents with Disabilities